Mohammad Yasin (footballer): Coaching career

 From 1957 to 1962, Yasin was selected by the Pakistan Sports Control Board to serve as a coach for footballers from across the country.
 He trained players in the annual Summer Coaching Camps held in Dacca.
 He was also a member of the East Pakistan Refeeres and Umpires Association.

 Later life and death

-After retiring, Yasin returned to Rawalpindi in 1962 due to his declining form of health, he passed away on 12 November 1970.
+After retiring, Yasin returned to Rawalpindi in 1962 due to his declining form of health, he died on 12 November 1970.